Skip to content

 ├── libs

-│ ├── compile <- Jars included in compile, runtime and test classpaths
+│ ├── compile <- JARs for compile, runtime, and test classpaths

-│ ├── compile-only <- Jars included in compile and test classpaths
+│ ├── compile-only <- JARs for compile and test classpaths only

-│ ├── runtime <- Jars included in runtime and test classpaths
+│ ├── runtime <- JARs for runtime and test classpaths

-│ └── test <- Jars included in test classpath
+│ └── test <- JARs for test classpath only

 com.google.guava:guava:33.4.0-jre